THIS DATE IN HISTORY: Sept. 1

 Lemieux's move into ownership comes two years after he announces his retirement as a player in 1997.
 He is owed more than $32 million in deferred salary and converts much of that money into equity in the team, making him the first player in North American sports history to own the team he used to play for.

 Lemieux assumes the posts of president, chairman and CEO of the Penguins, then adds the role of No. 1 center when he returns as a player on Dec.
 27, 2000.

 Video: Mario Lemieux after 3+ year absence

 1964: Brian Bellows is born in St. Catharines, Ontario.
-Bellows, a high-scoring forward, is described by some as the hottest prospect since Wayne Gretzky during his junior career with Kitchener of the Ontario Hockey League, and he's selected by the Minnesota North Stars with the second pick of the 1982 NHL Draft.
-He scores 30 or more goals seven times in 10 seasons with Minnesota, including an NHL career-high 55 in 1989-90.
-The North Stars trade him to the Montreal Canadiens in 1992, and he scores 40 goals for Montreal's Stanley Cup-winning team in 1992-93.
-Bellows plays for the Tampa Bay Lightning, Mighty Ducks of Anaheim and Washington Capitals before retiring in 1999 with 485 goals and 1,022 points in 1,188 NHL games.
-His son, Kieffer Bellows, is taken by the New York Islanders in the first round (No. 19) at the 2016 NHL Draft.
+Bellows, a high-scoring forward, is described by some as the hottest prospect since Wayne Gretzky during his junior career with Kitchener of the Ontario Hockey League, and he's selected by the Minnesota North Stars with the No. 2 pick in the 1982 NHL Draft.
+Bellows scores at least 30 goals seven times in 10 seasons with Minnesota, including an NHL career-high 55 in 1989-90.
+The North Stars trade him to the Montreal Canadiens in 1992, and he scores 40 goals for Montreal's Stanley Cup-winning team in 1993.
+Bellows plays for the Tampa Bay Lightning, Mighty Ducks of Anaheim and Washington Capitals before retiring in 1999 with 1,022 points (485 goals, 537 assists) in 1,188 NHL games.
+His son, forward Kieffer Bellows, is taken by the New York Islanders in the first round (No. 19) at the 2016 NHL Draft.